rapid7/insightconnect-plugins/abuseipdb/help.md

 # Description

-The AbuseIPDB InsightConnect plugin enables the look up of IP reports, provides list and details of blacklisted IPs, submission of abusive IPs.
+The AbuseIPDB InsightConnect plugin enables the look up of IP reports, provides list and details of blacklisted IPs, and submission of abusive IPs.

 This plugin utilizes [AbuseIPDB API v2](https://docs.abuseipdb.com).